Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 Should a player run out of chips, they may borrow more from the bank.
 These loans come in fixed units of 50 *kan*, and each is accompanied by a token indicating the debt.

+The player with the highest total score at any point is known as *ginmi* [吟味 - ぎんみ, *ginmi*].

-The player with the most total points at the end of the campaign is the winner [吟味 - ぎんみ, *ginmi*].
+The player with the most total points at the end of the campaign is the winner.
+This player receives the contents of the prize pot.

 # Bibliography
 *(todo: rework this)*